 Every extra pound increases the pressure on your feet.

 Don’t smoke and drink in moderation.

 Smoking impairs circulation.
 Avoid excessive consumption of alcohol, which can impair nerves already at risk because of diabetes.
 Government health agencies and the American Medical Association define moderate drinking as no more than two standard drinks per day for men under age 65 and one drink per day for women.
-(A drink is defined as 12 ounces of beer, 5 ounces of wine, or 1.5 ounces of hard liquor.)

 Learn when to seek help.